htcondor/pool-exerciser/docs/How_To_Use_Exerciser.md

 # clears all execution dirs older than 2024-08-01_12-30
 ```

 - --print-tests, -p: optional argument.
-Prints out all the available tests from the test directory
+Prints out all the available tests from the **tests**
+directory
 and then exits without running the exerciser.
 If used with -t, it will print out the tests in that
 test directory instead.